 Retained earnings refer to the income or net profit left over of a company after it has paid all its expenses and taxes.
-These retained earnings are also referred to as a profit collected from the start of the business and reinvested back into the company rather than distributed among the shareholders.
+These are also referred to as profits collected from the start of the business and reinvested back into the company rather than distributed among the shareholders.
 These are saved for buying new equipment, spending on other developments that will help in business growth.
 Retained earnings benefit both the business and investors in several ways.
 These earnings also protect the business against financial setbacks and provide stability to its financial health.

 Retained Earnings = Beginning Retained Earnings + Net Income/Loss- Dividends Paid to Shareholders

-- The calculation process of the retained earnings starts with the beginning retained earnings of the reporting period.
+The calculation process of the retained earnings starts with the beginning retained earnings of the reporting period.

-- After that, you have to add the business’s net income or loss to the beginning retained earnings.
+After that, you have to add the business’s net income or loss to the beginning retained earnings.

-- Now, you subtract the dividend payments you paid to the shareholders from the amount of the beginning retained earnings and net income.
+Now, you subtract the dividend payments you paid to the shareholders from the amount of the beginning retained earnings and net income.

-How Net Income/Loss Impacts Business?
+Does Net Income/loss Impacts Business?

 Net income directly impacts the retained earnings of every business.
 Net income will increase the profitability of the business, and net loss will make loss of the business.